gokulpr-47/dice-game/README.md

-A simple dice game built in react.
+A simple dice game built in react to get started with react.